 - Be sure your courses are a mix of topics and not all science or writing.

 - Speak with your instructors if you are having difficulties.

 - Go to the Learning Resources Center for assistance.

-If this is your third consecutive notification, you are no longer permitted to remain a HAPP major and must speak with someone regarding other major options.
+If this is your second consecutive notification, you are no longer permitted to remain a HAPP major and must speak with someone regarding other major options.
 Please make an appointment with the Office of Academic & Pre-Professional Advising or the Career Center.